-the mineral productions of Britain in those after times when their power was well established here, is a subject worthy of a fuller investigation than has hitherto been made.
-Tacitus tells us that Britain produces "gold, silver, and other metals;" Pliny alludes to the smelting of iron in this province; and Solinus not only mentions the British iron, but specifies the agricultural and other implements fabricated from it in his time.
-The researches of modern geology and archæology have confirmed these statements.
+The extent of the knowledge of the Romans with regard to the mineral productions of Britain in those after times when their power was well established here, is a subject worthy of a fuller investigation than has hitherto been made.
+Tacitus tells us that Britain produces "gold, silver, and other metals"; Pliny alludes to the smelting of iron in this province; and Solinus not only mentions the British iron, but specifies the agricultural and other implements fabricated from it in his time.
+The researches of modern geology and archaeology have confirmed these statements.

 Sir H. T. de la Beche has found gold in the quartz formation of Gogofau, near Lampeter, in the vicinity of a traditional Roman settlement.
 Enormous mounds of broken and pounded quartz remain to attest the labour expended in the acquisition of the precious metal.
 (Vide Thoughts on Ancient Metallurgy, &c. by John Phillips, Esq., F.R.S., G.S.
 Yorkshire Philos.
-Soc., March, 1848.)
-Silver is still found in Devonshire and Cornwall; and it was probably there that the silver mentioned by Tacitus was procured.
-The tin of Cornwall (the album plumbum of Cæsar and Pliny) was known before the very name of Rome existed.
+Soc., March, 1848).
+Silver is still found in Devonshire and Cornwall: and it was probably there that the silver mentioned by Tacitus was procured.
+The tin of Cornwall (the album plumbum of Caesar and Pliny) was known before the very name of Rome existed.
 Pigs of lead, stamped with Roman inscriptions, have frequently been found in Derbyshire and elsewhere.
 Four such pigs of British lead were found at Pulborough, in this county, in 1824.
-Our copper, too, was well known to the Romans, and, as I believe, to the primitive Celtic race who preceded them.
+Our copper, too, was well known to the Romans, and. as I believe, to the primitive Celtic race who preceded them.
 A due admixture of this metal with tin forms the imperishable bronze of which the instruments called "celts" are composed.

-With regard to the seven or eight centuries which succeeded the departure of the Romans from Britain, history and archæology seem alike silent on the subject of Sussex iron.
+With regard to the seven or eight centuries which succeeded the departure of the Romans from Britain, history and archaeology seem alike silent on the subject of Sussex iron.
 It can scarcely be doubted, however, that the Romanized Britons retained this most useful art of smelting and working iron, and that the Anglo-Saxons, after them, continued it upon the old sites.
 Further examinations of our cinder-beds may hereafter bring to light Romano-British and Saxon remains, and prove for those peoples what Maresfield has proved for the Romans.
-In the meantime we are perhaps justified in assuming that, when so valuable and necessary a manufacture had been once introduced, it would be retained so long as the three essentials for its perpetuation, the ore, the fuel, and the flux, continued in sufficient abundance of supply; in other words, that the iron trade of Sussex was carried on uninterruptedly from Roman times till its extinction, in consequence of the failure of fuel, almost within our own recollection.
+In the meantime we are perhaps justified in assuming that, when so valuable and necessary a manufacture had been once introduced, it would be retained so long as the three examptials for its perpetuation, the one the fuel long as the three essentials for its perpetuation, the ore, the fuel, and the flux, continued in sufficient abundance of supply, in other words, that the iron trade of Sussex was carried on uninterruptedly from Roman times till its extinction, in consequence of the failure of fuel, almost within our own recollection.